 You're checking in on the hub feed, and notice a comment left by a fellow Hubber.

-It's Tom, and he's just left an appreciative comment behind with another Hubber in which he's acquainted.
+It's Tom, and he's just left an appreciative comment behind with another Hubber of his acquaintance.
 The response is intelligent, friendly, and altogether witty.
 You shake your head because everywhere you look Tom has already been there, leaving his social networking trail behind him.

 He's harmless, this Tom, but downright annoying!

 You think this, not because he's someone who doesn't have a life, nor because he's a know it all or even a schmoozer.
 No, you think this because you know you can't do it as well as him.
 Tom has a gift.
 Social-networking is his forte, one thing he's so good at doing.
 Everyone loves Tom, and no one forgets him.

 Some words of advice?